oracle-livelabs/oci/oci-network-firewall/lab1/lab1.md

 1. Log into the Oracle Cloud console and select the **HOME** region.
   ![Ashburn Region Select](images/home.png)
   Note: This Lab can be completed in any OCI region.
-However, as explained in the **Get Started** chapter, we will use OCI CLI to connect to deployed private Compute Instances.
+However, as you'll see in LAB 2, we will use OCI CLI to connect to deployed private Compute Instances.
 That functionality is only available in the Home Region.
-If you want to use a different region, make sure you have connectivity to the private instances.
+If you want to use a different region, make sure you have connectivity to the private instances via other means.

 2. On the Oracle Cloud Infrastructure Console Home page, go to the Burger menu (on top left), select Networking and click on **Virtual cloud networks**.
 Press **Create VCN**, making sure you have the correct Compartment selected.
 Give the VCN a name and assign an IPv4 CIDR Block.
 For this LiveLab, I will use the LAB Compartment and the VCN CIDR 10.0.0.0/16.
 Leave everything else on default settings and press **Create VCN**.
   ![Create VCN](images/createvcn.png)

 3. After you press **Create VCN**, you will be redirected to the VCN Details page, with the Subnets menu selected.
 Press **Create Subnet**.
 In the subnet creation menu, give it a name, assign a CIDR (I will use 10.0.0.0/27) and make it a **Private** subnet.
 Leave everything else with default settings.
   ![Create Subnet](images/createsubnet.png)